tcshao/graphql-api-azure/README.md

 Used using the example starting [here](https://dev.to/azure/learn-how-you-can-build-a-serverless-graphql-api-on-top-of-a-microservice-architecture-233g)

-Information on how to run this per the web sites instruction can be found in [This bash file](go.sh)
+Information on how to run this per the web sites instruction can be found in [this](go.sh) bash script.